zokrezyl/ymery/docs/tmp/providers-metadata.md

 - `audio-file` for audio files
 - `shortcut` for virtual shortcuts

 **Note**: ALSA cards and hardware devices are NOT exposed as separate abstractions.
-The imery `audio-device` abstraction encompasses them.
+The ymery `audio-device` abstraction encompasses them.
 ALSA-specific metadata (card-num, device-num, subdevice-num) goes in the `details` object.

 **UI widgets key off `category` field:**
 - Folder icon for `category: "folder"`